 Thai sweet potato curry with cod, asparagus and coconut milk

 Easy to make Thai style curry with cod, sweet potato and green asparagus.
 I love Thai curries because the authentic way of preparing most of them calls for coconut milk.
 So no need to compromise in any way to get them dairyfree.
-This recipe is completely Paleo proof and easy to make AIP as well.
+This recipe is completely paleo proof and easy to make AIP as well.
 And even though it’s not plantbased or fatfree, with some adjustments you can have this recipe on a Medical Medium diet as well.

 Ingredients